Dynamic E911 in Microsoft Teams

 • Click it to add, edit, or confirm your address.
 Use the map search for precision.

 To allow Teams to access your location for emergency purposes, we'll remotely enable location services on college-managed devices via IT policies.
-This is a one-time setup and requires your approval for privacy reasons.
-Here's what to expect:
+If you use Teams on a personal computing device, you can adjust settings following these instructions:

 • On Windows: Go to Settings > Privacy & Security > Location.
 Ensure "Location services" is On, and allow Teams under app permissions.
 Select "Allow apps to access your location" and choose "While using the app" or "Always" for Teams.